Vendor management systems: Best software options in 2025

 - Performance metrics and other contractual terms

-Critical vendors should be risk assessed at least annually—and a VMS can help simplify compliance management, contract management, and much more.
+You should assess critical vendors annually, at least.
+A VMS can help simplify compliance management, contract management, and much more.

 Look out for these features when choosing your VMS tools

 If you’re a seasoned head of finance, you already know all about vendor management best practices.
-You’ll also know which VMS features do little to support these approaches and which are mere window dressing.
-A modern VMS should help you:
+You’ll also know which VMS features do little to support these approaches.
+A modern VMS helps you:

 - Check which teams depend most on outsourcing and contingent labor